jonallengriffin/gofaster_dashboard/README.md

 # How to configure

-At the moment, this is a two step process.
+At the moment, this is a three step process.
 First, run the bootstrap.sh script from the root directory of this project:

     ./bootstrap.sh